We care for our customers and make their experience easier.

 You'll be notified of the decision as soon as practicable, but in no more than 20 working days of the application being accepted.
 If your request is complex or for a large amount of information we may ask you to give us more time.
 If there’s a need to consult with a third party, more time is automatically given and we'll let you know the outcome as soon as practicable, but no later than 40 working days.
 We'll let you know if this is happening.

-If we don’t get back to you in the timeframe allowed then we're taken to have refused your application and you're able to make an application for review by the Energy Ombudsman of Tasmania.
+If we don’t get back to you in the timeframe allowed then we're taken to have refused your application and you're able to make an application for review by the Energy Ombudsman of Tasmania

 - No harm to our people and the public

-- Minimising our impact on the environment
+- Minimise the impact of our activities on the environment and cultural heritage.

 Code of Conduct